-Another round of court-ordered mediation has again ended without resolution in the 13-year case by a coalition of historically black colleges and universities against the state of Maryland.
+Another round of court-ordered mediation has again ended without resolution in the 13-year case by a coalition of alumni from historically black colleges and universities against the state of Maryland.

 The most recent deadline – imposed by a panel of three U.S. Fourth Circuit Court of Appeals judges in January – passed on Monday.